scthornton/NIST-Zero-Trust-Overview/README.md

 - Application Workload
 - Data

-Each pillar includes capabilities that progress through three stages of maturity: Traditional, Advanced, and Optimal.
-This model helps organizations assess their current state and plan their Zero Trust journey.
+Each pillar contains capabilities that have three levels of maturity, namely Traditional, Advanced, and Optimal.
+This model enables the organization to determine their level of maturity and develop a Zero Trust roadmap.

+---

 ## Common Misconceptions

 ### Debunking Zero Trust Myths

-- **"Zero Trust is just about network segmentation"**: While micro-segmentation is one approach to Zero Trust, the NIST framework emphasizes that Zero Trust is a comprehensive strategy that encompasses identity, devices, applications, and data—not just network controls.
+- **"Zero Trust is just about network segmentation"**: One way of implementing Zero Trust is through micro-segmentation, however, NIST framework states that Zero Trust is a broad concept that includes identity, devices, applications and data and not just network controls.

-- **"Zero Trust means 'trust nothing'"**: Zero Trust doesn't mean eliminating trust entirely but rather that trust is never implicit and must be continuously verified.
-It's about making informed trust decisions based on multiple factors rather than assuming trust based on network location.
+- **"Zero Trust means 'trust nothing'"**: Zero Trust does not mean complete distrust but rather that trust should not be assumed and should be checked periodically.
+This is about making informed trust decisions from multiple sources rather than trusting people because they are on the same network.

-- **"Zero Trust is a product you can purchase"**: NIST is clear that Zero Trust is an architectural approach and set of principles, not a specific technology or product.
-While many vendors offer tools that support Zero Trust implementation, no single product can provide a complete Zero Trust solution.
+- **"Zero Trust is a product you can purchase"**: NIST is very clear that Zero Trust is an architectural concept and set of principles and not a product or technology.
+There are many vendors that offer tools that can help implement Zero Trust but there is no single product that can provide a complete Zero Trust solution.

-- **"Zero Trust is an all-or-nothing approach"**: NIST recognizes that Zero Trust implementation is a journey, not a destination.
-Organizations can adopt Zero Trust principles incrementally, starting with critical assets and gradually expanding the scope.
+- **"Zero Trust is an all-or-nothing approach"**: NIST is aware that Zero Trust implementation is a process, not a one-time thing.
+Organizations can implement Zero Trust principles in phases by starting with critical assets and then expanding to other areas.

+---

 ## Benefits and Challenges

 ### Benefits of Implementation

-- Improved security posture through dynamic, context-aware access controls
+- ✅ Improved security posture through dynamic, context-aware access controls
-- Reduced attack surface and limited blast radius of breaches
+- ✅ Reduced attack surface and limited blast radius of breaches
-- Better visibility into network traffic and user behavior
+- ✅ Improved network traffic and user behavior monitoring
-- More granular control over sensitive resources
+- ✅ Fine-grained control over sensitive resources
-- Alignment with modern cloud and mobile-centric environments
+- ✅ Alignment with modern cloud and mobile-centric environments

 ### Challenges to Consider

-- Legacy system integration complexities
+- ⚠️ Legacy system integration complexities
-- Potential performance impacts from continuous verification
+- ⚠️ The potential for performance effects due to continuous verification
-- Initial implementation complexity and cost
+- ⚠️ The first stage of implementation and its costs
-- Balancing security with usability and user experience
+- ⚠️ Balancing security measures and user experience and usability

-- Cultural shift required for continuous validation mindset
+---

 ## Conclusion

-According to NIST, Zero Trust is a strategic approach that involves the integration of many technologies and procedures to establish a holistic security ecosystem.
-This strategy prioritizes resource protection over network segmentation, recognizing that traditional perimeter-based security is insufficient in today's distributed situations.
+As NIST put it, Zero Trust is a strategic approach which means many technologies and procedures are combined to build a holistic security environment.
+This approach focuses more on protecting resources than on network segmentation because the traditional perimeter-based security model is no longer adequate for distributed systems.

-Following the NIST Zero Trust framework allows enterprises to drastically improve their security posture while adapting to new work environments that include on-premises, cloud, and hybrid infrastructures, as well as a mobile workforce that can access resources from anywher
+Adopting the NIST Zero Trust framework enables enterprises to enhance their security significantly as they transition between on-premises and cloud and hybrid systems and support mobile workers from any location.

 ---

 *Compiled by Scott Thornton*

+---

+## Further Resources

+- [NIST Special Publication 800-207](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf) - The definitive guide to Zero Trust Architecture
+- [CISA Zero Trust Maturity Model](https://www.cisa.gov/zero-trust-maturity-model) - Implementation guidance for federal agencies
+- [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework) - Complementary framework for overall security posture
+- [NCCoE Zero Trust Architecture](https://www.nccoe.nist.gov/projects/building-blocks/zero-trust-architecture) - Practical implementation examples and use cases